 A slider at the top of the list lets you select one of three levels of detail.
-These modes are represented by the letters S (one-line), M (compact), and L (detailed).
+These levels are represented by the letters S (one-line), M (compact), and L (detailed).

-The following table describes what level of detail is available in each view mode.
+The following table describes what level of detail is available for each size.

 Each issue is shown on a single line in the list.
 In this view, the following information is shown for each issue:

 This view displays the same information that is visible in S mode, with a second line that shows values for custom fields and a link to the user who reported the issue.